-Important: Note that you should always properly shut down the Network Server after use, because failure to do so might result in unpredictable side-effects, such as blocked ports on the server.
+Important: Always shut down the Network Server properly after use, because failure to do so might result in unpredictable side effects, such as blocked ports on the server.

 You are strongly urged to enable user authentication and user authorization when you run a Network Server.
-For details on how to configure user authentication, see "Working with user authentication" in the Derby Developer's Guide.
-For information on user authorization, see "Users and authorization identifiers" and "User authorizations" in the Derby Developer's Guide.
+For details on how to configure user authentication and authorization, see "Configuring user authentication" and "Configuring user authorization" in the Derby Security Guide.
 You are also urged to install a Java security manager with a customized security policy.
-For details on how to do this, see Customizing the Network Server's security policy.
+For details on how to do this, see "Configuring Java security," also in the Derby Security Guide.

 If you are running Java SE 7 or later, and if you start the Derby Network Server from the command line as described here, access to databases and to other Derby files is by default restricted to the operating system account that started the Network Server.
 It is possible to override this default behavior.
-For more information, see Controlling database file access.
+For more information, see "Restricting file permissions" in the Derby Security Guide.